woodardjoshua/API_AgAnalytics/Readme.txt

                iv) SSURGO Soils

         1) create a request parameters
-        2) call the repective api's
+        2) call the respective api's
         3) if the response is geojson, directly converting the geojson response to shapefiles by using external api